huzpsb/mca_2_paimon/README.md

 \textbf{10× the speed} \textbf{ of a naive single-threaded (linear) implementation}
 $$

 Benchmarked on typical Minecraft region sets, this means converting 500+ regions in a matter of minutes instead of hours — **without sacrificing determinism or output fidelity**.
+Linear doesn't have performance in mind, we do :3